dstainton/transcript-flash-cards/INSTALLATION_GUIDE.md

 The `start_flashcards.bat` script automatically:
 1. ✅ Creates an isolated Python environment (`.venv` folder)
-2. ✅ Installs all required packages (Flask, OpenAI, flask-session)
+2. ✅ Installs all required packages (Flask, OpenAI, flask-session, PDF/Word processors)
+3. ✅ **Migrates existing data** to new project structure (if you're upgrading)
+   - Creates a default project with your existing flashcards
+   - Preserves all your history and mastery progress
+   - Backs up original files for safety
-3. ✅ Starts the web server
+4. ✅ Starts the web server
-4. ✅ Opens your browser
+5. ✅ Opens your browser

 **This setup only happens once!** Future runs start immediately.

+### New Features Available After Migration
+- 📁 **Multi-Project Support** - Create separate projects for different topics
+- 🤖 **AI Project Creation** - Drag & drop documents to auto-generate flashcards
+- 📊 **Per-Project Statistics** - Each project tracks its own progress
+- 🎯 **Enhanced Mastery System** - Better tracking of learned cards

 ## Daily Use